 I had many names for this century plant.
-Among them were Desert Glory because this plant is known for its sustainability and food source throughout the Southwest.
-It is a glorified plant!
-Hence, Desert Glory!
+Among them were Desert Sentinel and Desert Glory because it is known for their sustainability and food source throughout the Southwest.
+But, unfortunately, it is a glorified plant!

 The agave plant is not a cactus, though both cactus and agave are classified as succulents, or “plants that have highly specialized anatomical features such as thick waxy cuticles, fleshy or minimal leaves, modified leaves (spines), and roots with extra storage capabilities for food and water.”